Slaedr/BLASTed/doc/user-doc.md

 * `-blasted_async_apply_init_type` A string specifying what type of initialization to use for asynchronous triangular solves.
 Options:
   - `init_zero`
   - `init_jacobi`
-* `-blasted_compute_factorization_remainder` Boolean value (specifying this option with no value amounts to true; not specifying it at all amounts to false) to request reporting of factorization remainder for the ILU preconditioners.
+* `-blasted_compute_preconditioner info` Boolean value (specifying this option with no value amounts to true; not specifying it at all amounts to false) to request computation and reporting of extra information about the preconditioner to aid analysis.
+Note that these may be expensive and not well-optimized.

 * `-blasted_thread_chunk_size` An integer specifying the number of work-items assigned at a time to a thread in a dynamically-scheduled loop.